gnosis/cow-token-allocation/README.md

 ## Consolation Trader Allocation

-Users not meeting the Primary criteria, but satisfying the eligible volume condition.
+Users not meeting the Primary criteria, but satisfying either

+1. The eligible volume condition (i.e. at least 1000 USD in eligible trading volume) OR
-That is any user having made at least 1000 USD in eligible trading volume.
-There are no weight factors assigned to this category, the 2M tokens has been distributed equally to each of the eligible recipients.
+2. Having made at least 5 trades.

+There are no weight factors assigned to this category, the 3M tokens has been distributed equally to each of the eligible recipients.

 ### Trader Data Queries